EPITECH-ESPEEN/POC/FRPS/legacy/README.md

 ### b.
 Complexity in Integration

-While the FRPS stack offers flexibility, integrating Flask, React.js, Python, and a SQL database can introduce complexity.
+While the FRPS stack offers flexibility, integrating Flask, React.js, Python, and MySQL can introduce complexity.
 Ensuring smooth communication between these components requires careful configuration and management.

 ### c.
 SQL Database Management

-Managing a SQL database involves dealing with schema design, migrations, and performance tuning.
+Managing a MySQL database involves dealing with schema design, migrations, and performance tuning.
 For complex applications, this can add to the development effort and require additional expertise.

 ### d.
 Real-Time Features

 React.js is well-suited for building interactive UIs, but implementing real-time features like live updates may require additional libraries or tools.
 Flask, being a synchronous framework, may also need extra configurations for real-time capabilities.

 ### e.
-Server-Side Rendering (SSR) Challenges

-While Flask can handle server-side rendering (SSR), it may require additional setup and configuration compared to frameworks designed specifically for SSR.
-This can add to the development time and complexity.

-### f.
 Limited Built-in Features

 Flask is minimalistic by design, meaning it lacks many built-in features found in more comprehensive frameworks.
 This requires developers to implement or integrate additional tools for features like authentication, validation, and more.